100-m/100m.io/extra/docs/file-security.md

 ### Authentication

-All users logs in to Auth0 through a Login Page.
-They request a JWT Token that will be used for every backend + a Firebase Token.
+User and Roles Creation are only handled by 100m developers.
-All users receive a role post authentication, by default **USER**.
+Users logs in to Auth0 through a Login Page and receives a Token (JWT + Firebase) used for every backend requests.
-User roles are created per application and are dynamic (as many roles per application and as many read/write rules per role).
+Tokens, once decoded, contain roles and backend will only output data specific to each specific role, by default **USER**.
+Read-Write rules can be defined for each role.

 ### Database
 Data stored in Firebase are dynamic or application related and non-business critical.
 (Text, Translation, Screenshare...).
 Firebase uses it's own token & authentication system.